David-Manning/dotfiles/README.md

 ## Installation
-Run `git clone https://github.com/David-Manning/computer-setup ./Documents/setup/` in the terminal Open `./Documents/setup/new_fedora_install.sh` and update the version number for Zoom Run `./Documents/setup/new_fedora_install.sh`
+Run `git clone https://github.com/David-Manning/computer-setup ./Documents/setup/` in the terminal

+Open `./Documents/setup/new_fedora_install.sh` and update the version number for Zoom and others

+Run `./Documents/setup/new_fedora_install.sh`